If you think that CBD oil is only for people, think again. Humans are just one of the many creatures on the planet who can enjoy the benefits of CBD.

 CBD oil hasn’t been around for too long, so there hasn’t been a lot of research done on its use in pets.
 There’s always a chance that your pet will have an adverse reaction to CBD.
 If this happens, stop giving them the CBD immediately and take them to a vet.

 CBD oil can be a useful tool for both humans and animals.
-If you’re thinking about giving your pet CBD, be sure to start with a very small dose.
+If you’re thinking about giving your cat or dog CBD, be sure to start with a very small dose.
 Always remember to check with your veterinarian beforehand to make sure that your pet will respond well to CBD.